 Essential Skills Essential Skills Youth Assembly Essential Skills Forum

-Held in conjunction with the Skills Canada National Competition, the Essential Skills Youth Assembly (formerly ESYF) provides a venue for young adults, aged 18-22, to discuss current trends in skilled trades and technology.
+Held in conjunction with the Skills Canada National Competition, the Essential Skills Youth Assembly (formerly Essential Skills Youth Forum) provides a venue for young adults, aged 18-22, to discuss current trends in skilled trades and technology.

-The theme for the 2018 ESYA was innovation and automation: how it affects the future of the Canadian workforce and Essential Skills.
-Facilitating the group this year is Alex Musial, Conference and Projects Manager at WorldSkills.
+The theme for the 2019 ESYA was Building Relationships with Essential Skills: Preparing for the Skilled Trades of the Future.
+Facilitating the group this year was Alex Musial, Conference and Projects Manager at WorldSkills.
 Alex joined WorldSkills in 2013 as Conference Coordinator.
 She currently manages the bi-annual WorldSkills Champions Forum and Conference.

-Previous Essential Skills Youth Assembly participants Leanna McArthur (PEI) and Dominique Ouellet (NB) will be the team leads to spearhead this initiative.
+Previous Essential Skills Youth Assembly participants Erika Brown (AB) and Ryan Zantinge (ON) were the team leads who spearheaded this initiative.

 The goal is to gather recommendations–from the voices at the table, who represent various regions across the country–on how to improve SCC activities.
 Conversations are guided by predetermined criteria and vary from year to year.
 Results from the Assembly mould a blueprint for SCC’s and its member organizations’ steps forward, allowing them to more effectively reflect today’s youth and the current trades and technologies landscape.